chrplr/gohello/README.md

     go install .

+The code of the main application is `main.go`.
+As it imports the library thanks to the line `import "myapp/mylib"`, it can use its public functions, indicated by names starting with an uppercase letter.

 Remarks:

-- in `main.go`, you need to import `"myapp/mylib"` and not just `"mylib"`, even if the relative path is `./mylib`
+- Despite the fact that the relative path is `./mylib`, in `main.go`, you need to import `"myapp/mylib"` and not just `"mylib"`.

-- the library `mylib` is _not_ a Go module, only a package; there is no `go.mod` file inside `./mylib`
+- The library `mylib` is _not_ a Go module, only a package; there is no `go.mod` file inside `./mylib`

-- since go 1.5, there is a reserved name for a special subfolder, `vendor`, which can hold copies of libraries used by the project.
+- Since go 1.5, there is a reserved name for a special subfolder, `vendor`, which can hold copies of libraries used by the project.
 You do not need to specify `vendor` in the `import` statement. (see <https://blog.gopheracademy.com/advent-2015/vendor-folder/> for more information)

 ## How to create an independent module

-To make some folder containing packages an independent library in Go, you must tranform it into a  _module_, that is create a `go.mod` file at its root.
+To create an _independent_ library in Go which can be reused in several applications, you must tranform it into a _module_, that is, create a `go.mod` file at the root of the project.

-First, you must decide about the module's name, also known as the `module path`.
+Before anything, you must decide about the module's name, technically known as its _module path_.

-Because I plan to publish the module on github, I have chosen to name it `github.com/chrplr/gohello`,  (see <https://go.dev/doc/modules/managing-dependencies#naming_module> for advice about naming a module).
+As I plan to publish the module on github, I have chosen to name it `github.com/chrplr/gohello`,
+Remarks:

-Note that `chrplr` is my username on github.com, therefore you need to change it and replace it with you own identifier in everything that follows.
+- `chrplr` is my username on <http://github.com>, therefore you need to change it and replace it with you own identifier in everything that follows.
 Otherwise, it will not work (unless you have managed to steal my credentials on github ;-) ).

 Let us start by creating a local folder for the module and initialize the go.mod file with the module path: